kd2org/karadav/README.md

 # KaraDAV - A lightweight WebDAV server, compatible with ownCloud and NextCloud clients

-This is a simple and lighweight WebDAV server, allowing to easily set up a file sharing server compatible with WebDAV and NextCloud clients.
+This is a simple and lightweight WebDAV server, allowing to easily set up a file sharing server compatible with WebDAV and NextCloud clients.
 It has no dependencies and good performance.

 It is written in PHP (8+).
 The only dependency is SQLite3 for the database.